InsightDI/DBIAD/README.txt

 ********************************************************************************

-This directory contains the materials for the Insight's "Databricks in a Day" (DBIAD) workshop.
+This directory contains the materials for Insight's "Databricks in a Day" (DBIAD) workshop.

 To set up the workshop...